 - (1) Through appropriate written discovery, a party may obtain discovery of the existence and contents of any insurance agreement under which any person carrying on an insurance business may be liable to satisfy part or all of a judgment which may be entered in an action or to indemnify or reimburse for payments made to satisfy the judgment.
 The discovery permitted shall include inspection and copying of any such agreements pursuant to Fed.
 R. Civ.
 P. 34.
 Information concerning the insurance agreement is not by reason of disclosure admissible in evidence at trial.
 For purposes of this subparagraph, an application for insurance shall not be treated as part of an insurance agreement. - In accordance with Fed.
 R. Civ.
 P. 16(b), this court will routinely issue an order for a discovery plan and will thereafter enter a scheduling order.
 The planning meeting of counsel required by Fed.
 R. Civ.
 P. 26(f) and the report of counsel contemplated by said rule are a mandatory part of the process of formulating a scheduling order.
-A report in accordance with Form 52 shall be sufficient to comply with Fed.
+A report in accordance with the following form shall be sufficient to comply with Fed.
 R. Civ.
 P. 26(f), although the parties may include greater detail or additional topics.
 If the parties cannot agree on a joint report, each party shall file a separate Rule 26(f) report setting forth its position on disputed matters.
-The parties may include in their report an agreement to mediate and a proposed timetable for conducting that mediation.
+In cases in which mediation is not mandatory pursuant to Local Civil Rule 101.1a, the parties may include in their report an agreement to mediate and a proposed timetable for conducting that mediation.